Zonespace27/Python-Projects/log_reader/README.md

 # Log Reader

-A log used to read TGStation-based logs and extract whatever string you'd like for them.
+A log processor used to read TGStation-based logs and extract whatever string you'd like for them.
 Default is to search for `uplink.log` files and extract how often uplink items are bought.

 ## Steps for use
 - Set `output_location` to `outputfile.txt`